gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### Authenticated Fallback

 A DTLS/SCTP implementation supporting this document MUST include the dtls_sctp_ext extention in all DTLS Client Hello used in DTLS/SCTP according to RFC 6083.
-A DTLS/SCTP implementation supporting this document MUST abort the SCTP association if the dtls_sctp_ext extention is received in DTLS/SCTP according to RFC 6083 is used.
+A DTLS/SCTP implementation supporting this document MUST abort the SCTP association if the dtls_sctp_ext extention is received when DTLS/SCTP according to RFC 6083 is used.
 This mechanism provides authenticated fallback to RFC 6083.

 The dtls_sctp_ext extention is defined as follows: